Insta360Develop/CameraSDK-iOS/README.md

             }
             break;
         }
-        // playback flat pano image which has been stitched case INSRenderTypeSphericalRender:
+        // flat pano image which has been stitched case INSRenderTypeSphericalRender:
             // do nothing
             break;